 Fall while skiing

-However, it also involves some risk and it is common to see fans fall.
-The most common injuries are usually small knocks and bruises that do not lead to more, but there are also other types of injuries that can be much more serious if the necessary precautions are not taken.
+However, it also involves certain risks, and falls among skiers are common.
+The most frequent injuries tend to be minor bumps and bruises that don't lead to further complications, but there are other types of injuries that can be much more serious if proper precautions aren't taken.

-We are going to explain to you the most common injuries in skiing and how to prevent them.
+We'll explain the most common skiing injuries and how to prevent them

-Taking into account the types of falls and the effort of the activity itself, the different injuries are usually located in the knee, shoulders, ribs and hands/arms.
+Considering the types of falls and the physical demands of the activity, injuries typically occur in the knees, shoulders, ribs, and hands/arms.

 • Knees